Jharkhand elections: Marginal increase in number of candidates with criminal background

 Other details:

-Age details of candidates: 900 (74%) candidates have declared their age to be between 25 and 50 years while 303 (25%) candidates have declared their age to be between 51 and 80 years.
+Age details of candidates: 900 (74 per cent) candidates have declared their age to be between 25 and 50 years while 303 (25 per cent) candidates have declared their age to be between 51 and 80 years.
 While 12 candidates have not declared their age in the affidavit and 1 candidate declared his age below 25 years.